compsult/MenuOptions/docs/source/SelectParams.rst

     default: **false**

-    There are 3 conditions that will cause the background of an MenuOptions input element to flash red.
+    There are 3 conditions that will cause the background of an MenuOptions input element to change to pink (indicating incomplete or error).

     1. the user type in an invalid character (i.e., a character not in the select list).
     2. when leaving the MenuOptions input element (blur event) and the value is incomplete.